schmelczer/fleeting-garden/README.md

 ## todo

-- deploy to github pages
-- add infro page
+- add info page
-- generate starting shpe on the gpu
+- generate starting shape on the gpu
 - add cancer
+- graceful error messages when no support
+- settings page